bman46/bookings-workers/README.md

 2. Clone this project and install dependencies with `npm install`
 3. Run `wrangler login` to login to your Cloudflare account in wrangler
 4. Run `wrangler deploy` to publish the API to Cloudflare Workers

-## Project structure

-1. Your main router is defined in `src/index.ts`.
-2. Each endpoint has its own file in `src/endpoints/`.
-3. For more information read the [chanfana documentation](https://chanfana.pages.dev/) and [Hono documentation](https://hono.dev/docs).

 ## Development